 The location is very close to Wormsloe Historic Site and Isle of Hope.
 If you’re making a trip to see the famous oak-lined drive, I highly suggest stopping at Sandfly on your way there.

 Sandfly BBQ | 8413 Ferguson Avenue, Savannah, Georgia 31406

 I always like to pick a restaurant near me when I create these lists, and Munchie’s is one of my favorite grab-n-go options in the Starland District.

-The line usually isn’t bad, and they have an awning near the order window so you won’t have to suffer in the heat while you wait.
+The line usually isn’t bad, and they have an awning over the outdoor order window so you won’t have to suffer in the heat while you wait.

 The price is right at Munchies!